Section 1. Purpose of the Fellowship

 Section 3.
 Voting Privileges

-Membership in this church shall not vest in any member any proprietary rights in the corporation, but shall only entitle the member to vote at a meeting of the members on those matters that the Advisory Committee or Board of Elders chooses to submit to the church membership for affirmation.
+Membership in this church shall not vest in any member any proprietary rights in the corporation, but shall only entitle the member to vote at a meeting of the members on those matters that the Board of Elders chooses to submit to the church membership for affirmation.
 In such cases, voting privileges are restricted to members who are in good standing, who are not under any disciplinary action, and who have passed their sixteenth (16) birthdays.
 Membership shall not be assignable inter vivo by any member nor shall membership vest to any personal representative, heir, or devisee.

 Section 4.
 Applications for Membership